bhatiaabhishek/CarND-Behavioral_Cloing_P3/README.md

 #### 2. Model Architecture

 The following is the architecture I finally arrived at.
+The use of "ELU" was motivated by this paper: [FAST AND ACCURATE DEEP NETWORK LEARNING BY EXPONENTIAL LINEAR UNITS ELUS](https://arxiv.org/pdf/1511.07289v1.pdf).
 It was coded using Keras (w/ TensorFlow).
 The validation loss

 **Input:** The model accepts 32x32x3 (RGB format) data